Bucket List: Tourist Spots and Attractions in Rome, Italy

 Address: Via degli Spagnoli 27

 This restaurant balances modern elegance with a cozy and intimate feel.
 It is right in the heart of Rome, making it an easy stop for delicious food near many hotel accommodations.
-There is also an excellent wine selection that is well paired with their menu of high-quality food.
-The restaurant is rather small, so it is best to make reservations.
+There is also an excellent wine selection that is well paired with their high-quality food menu.
+The restaurant is relatively small, so it is best to make reservations.

 Address: Via dell’Arancio 50-52

-This is another great spot not far from the Spanish Steps.
-Though it is often busy, it is worth a stop in for some delicious Roman food.
-If you’re choosing your first course, the chefs recommend either Ravioli all’arancia (ravioli with orange sauce) or le Pappardelle con totani e Carciofi (pappardelle with squid and artichokes).
+This is another excellent spot not far from the Spanish Steps.
+Though it is often busy, it is worth a stop-in for some delicious Roman food.
+If you’re choosing your first course, the chefs recommend Ravioli all’arancia (ravioli with orange sauce) or le Pappardelle con totani e Carciofi (pappardelle with squid and artichokes).

 Address: Via Della Rotonda 22

 And, of course, we would be remiss to exclude gelato from an Italian food list.
 Cremeria Monteforte offers homemade, quality gelato and a warm atmosphere.
-Conveniently located near the Pantheon, it is the perfect place to stop for a cold treat while exploring Rome’s ancient history.
+It is conveniently located near the Pantheon and the perfect place to stop for a cold treat while exploring Rome’s ancient history.

 Their Strawberry Gelato is particularly favored – especially if you’re touring on a hot summer day!
-They offer unique flavors like chocolate orange and even have gluten-free options for those who need them.
+They offer unique flavors like chocolate oranges and even have gluten-free options for those who need them.